-This is possibly the most important screen in the melita.io porta.
+This is possibly the most important screen in the melita.io portal.
 From here you can view all the SIM cards available in your account, their status and all relevant detail to manage the connectivity aspects of your IoT application.

 Table fields / headers

 By default, the SIM Inventory page will show a selected number of fields / headers for all your SIMs including unique identifiers such as ICCID, MSISDN and IMSI.
 You may at any point in time add or remove headers from the available list in line with your preferences.
-To do so simply click the cog wheel button on top-right of the inventory table, also labelled “edit table coloumns”.
+To do so simply click the cog wheel button on top-right of the inventory table, also labelled “edit table columns”.
 This will display a list of fields currently active and fields that may be added.
 Simply tick the ones you want to see and tick-off the ones you do not wish to see anymore.
-The table will automatically refresh showing only information for the desired coloumns.
+The table will automatically refresh showing only information for the desired columns.

-On each coloumn header in the SIM inventory table you may apply smart filters or searches.
+On each column header in the SIM inventory table you may apply smart filters or searches.
 This allows you to zoom onto specific projects or specific SIM cards.
 For example you may select SIM cards which have a specific IMSI attribute or that belong to a specific offer.
 You could also filter only suspended SIM cards so that you may activate the SIM card you need for your next client / sensor.

 You may click on any row in your inventory table to see more details for that individual SIM.
 These include the ICCID, IMSI, MSISDN, PIN/PUK, MCC/MNC as well as applicable APN.
 You will also see the status of the SIM, recent usage and option to retrieve latest location.
 This is particularly important if your SIMs are use across multiple countries.
 This functionality will retrieve the SIM country location where it latest performed a location update.